lipemat/wp-unit/README.md

 require __DIR__ . '/vendor/lipemat/wp-unit/includes/bootstrap-no-install.php';
 ```
 **Gotchas:**
 1. If you override the WP_UnitTestCase::setUp() method in your test class, be sure to call parent::setUp().
-Otherwise any data you set during tests will persist to the database.
+Otherwise, any data you set during tests will persist to the database.
 2. If your database tables are using MyISAM storage engines, data will persist.
 They may be converted to InnoDB or any other engine which supports transactions.